NaphatCode/Titanic/md/medium.md

 **By Naphat Sanguansakpakdee**

 The night that the RMS Titanic sink under dark cold North Atlantic sea is unarguably one of the most tragic disaster in modern history, with more than 1500 lives lost.
-If there is anything we could learn from this tragedy, that would be the Edwardian era life-death situation that the sink of titanic allows us to peek into.
+If there is anything we could learn from this tragedy, that would be the Edwardian era life-death situation that the sink of Titanic allows us to peek into.
 This is the the rare large collection of dataset that we would explore in this exploratory data analysis.

-Disclaimer : This EDA is written as a "study note" upon assumption that the reader is a beginner in R just like this author.
+>Disclaimer : This EDA is written as a "study note" upon assumption that the reader is a beginner in R just like this author.
 Thus several basic topic such as dataframe is mentioned elaborately. - Naphat

 ## Titanic Dataset Overview